QuentinAndre/pyprocessmacro/README.md

 The equation(s) to which the controls are added is specified through the `controls_in` argument:
   * `x_to_m` means that the controls will be added in the path from the IV to the mediator(s) only.
   * `all_to_y` means that the controls will be added in the path from the IV and the mediators to the DV only.
-  * `both` means that the controls will be added in both equations.
+  * `all` means that the controls will be added in all equations.

 The ability to specify a different list of control for each equation is coming in the next release of PyProcessMacro.